RukenDemirel/british-airways-reviews-analysis/README.md

 - Data Visualization: Matplotlib, Seaborn, Tableau

 ## 📌 Key Takeaways
--The overall rating for British Airways is 5.2/10, with service areas such as food, entertainment, and value for money receiving lower scores.
+- The overall rating for British Airways is 5.2/10, with service areas such as food, entertainment, and value for money receiving lower scores.
--54% of customers do not recommend British Airways.
+- 54% of customers do not recommend British Airways.
--First Class has the highest ratings, while Economy Class has the lowest.
+- First Class has the highest ratings, while Economy Class has the lowest.
--Sentiment analysis shows positive reviews are more frequent than negative ones, but sentiment scores vary based on rating, review length, and time period.
+- Sentiment analysis shows positive reviews are more frequent than negative ones, but sentiment scores vary based on rating, review length, and time period.
--2023-2024 has seen an increase in negative reviews, suggesting a decline in customer satisfaction.
+- 2023-2024 has seen an increase in negative reviews, suggesting a decline in customer satisfaction.